-- (1) An applicant for a ground instructor licence shall-
+- (2) An applicant for a ground instructor licence shall-

 - (a) be at least eighteen years of age;

-- (b) demonstrate the ability to read, speak, write and understand the English language in accordance with the language proficiency requirements contained in Schedule 3;
+- (b) demonstrate the ability to read, speak, write and understand the English language in accordance with the language proficiency requirements contained in Schedule 3 of these Regulations;

 - (c) pass knowledge and skill test on the aeronautical knowledge areas as prescribed in the fundamentals of instructing including-

 - (i) the learning process;

 - (ii) elements of effective teaching;

-- (iii) student evaluation and testing:
+- (iii) student evaluation and testing;

 - (iv) course development;

 - (v) lesson planning;

 - (vi) classroom training techniques;

 - (vii) techniques of applied instructions;

 - (viii) use of training aids;

 - (ix) analysis and correction of student errors; and

 - (x) human performance relevant to ground instruction;

-- (d) pass a knowledge test on the aeronautical knowledge areas specified in regulations 60,69 and 84, as appropriate.
+- (d) pass a knowledge test on the aeronautical knowledge areas specified in regulations 59, 68 and 84, as appropriate.

-- (2) A ground instructor licence shall be issued with either one of the following ratings-(a) basic;
+- (3) A ground instructor licence shall be issued with either one of the following ratings-

+- (a) basic;

-- (b) advanced; - (c) instrument; or - (d) a combination of paragraphs (a) and (c) or (b) and (c). - (3) The knowledge test specified in subregulation (1)(d) is not required if the applicant holds a flight instructor rating issued under these Regulations. - (4) The knowledge test results for a ground instructor licence shall be valid for eighteen months after passing the examination.
+- (b) advanced;

+- (c) instrument; or

+- (d) a combination of paragraphs (a) and (c) or (b) and (c). - (4) The knowledge test specified in subregulation (1)(d) is not required if the applicant holds a flight instructor rating issued under these Regulations. - (5) The knowledge test results for a ground instructor licence shall be valid for eighteen months after passing the examination. - (6) An applicant for any licence or rating for personnel other than flight crew members, shall demonstrate, in a manner determined by the Authority, such requirements in respect of knowledge and skill as are specified for that licence or rating.

-158. Privileges of a ground instructor licence.
+159. Privileges of a ground instructor licence

-- (1) A holder of a ground instructor licence may exercise the privileges appropriate to the rating as follows- - (a) for a holder of a basic ground instructor rating- - (i) ground training in the aeronautical knowledge areas required for the issue of a private pilot licence (PPL) or associated ratings; - (ii) ground training required for a private pilot flight check-out; and - (iii) a recommendation for a knowledge test required for the issuance of a PPL; - (b) for a holder of an advanced ground instructor rating- - (i) ground training in the aeronautical knowledge areas required for the issue of any pilot licence or rating; - (ii) ground training required for any flight check out; and - (iii) a recommendation for a knowledge test required for the issue of any pilot licence; - (c) for a holder of an instrument ground instructor rating- - (i) ground training in the aeronautical knowledge areas required for the issue of an instrument rating; - (ii) ground training required for an instrument proficiency check; and - (iii) a recommendation for a knowledge test required for the issue of an instrument rating. - (2) A person who holds a ground instructor licence shall be authorised, within the limitations of the ratings on the ground instructor licence, to endorse the logbook or other training record of a person to whom the holder has provided the training or recommendation specified in subregulation (1).
+- (1) A holder of a ground instructor licence may exercise the privileges appropriate to the rating as follows- - (a) for a holder of a basic ground instructor rating- - (i) ground training in the aeronautical knowledge areas required for the issue of a private pilot licence (PPL) or associated ratings; - (ii) ground training required for a private pilot flight check-out; and - (iii) a recommendation for a knowledge test required for the issuance of a PPL; - (b) for a holder of an advanced ground instructor rating- - (i) ground training in the aeronautical knowledge areas required for the issue of any pilot licence or rating; - (ii) ground training required for any flight check out; and - (iii) a recommendation for a knowledge test required for the issue of any pilot licence; - (c) for a holder of an instrument ground instructor rating-

+- (i) ground training in the aeronautical knowledge areas required for the issue of an instrument rating; - (ii) ground training required for an instrument proficiency check; and - (iii) a recommendation for a knowledge test required for the issue of an instrument rating. - (2) A person who holds a ground instructor licence shall be authorised, within the limitations of the ratings on the ground instructor licence, to endorse the logbook or other training record of a person to whom the holder has provided the training or recommendation specified in subregulation (1).

-159. Requirements for ground instructor ratings.
+160. Requirements for ground instructor ratings

-An applicant for a ground instructor licence is required to hold or have previously held a

-Commercial Pilot Licence (CPL) or Airline Transport Pilot Licence (ATPL) as appropriate or pass the following-
+An applicant for a ground instructor licence is required to hold or have previously held a Commercial Pilot Licence (CPL) or Airline Transport Pilot Licence (ATPL) as appropriate or pass the following-

-- (a) basic ground instructor rating: aeronautical knowledge requirements for CPL as prescribed in regulation 69; - (b) advanced ground instructor rating; aeronautical knowledge requirements for ATPL as prescribed in regulation 84; - (c) instrument ground instructor rating- - (i) meet the requirements of either paragraph (a) or (b) and in addition, the instrument rating knowledge requirements as prescribed in regulation 103; and - (ii) be a holder of a valid instrument rating.
+- (a) basic ground instructor rating: aeronautical knowledge requirements for CPL as prescribed in regulation 68; - (b) advanced ground instructor rating; aeronautical knowledge requirements for ATPL as prescribed in regulation 84; - (c) instrument ground instructor rating- - (i) meet the requirements of either paragraph (a) or (b) and in addition, the instrument rating knowledge requirements as prescribed in regulation 103; and - (ii) be a holder of a valid instrument rating.

-160. Limitations of a ground instructor licence.
+161. Limitations of a ground instructor licence